buhrmi/buhrmi/README.md

 ## Hi there

 This is buhrmi, freelancing web developer specializing in Ruby on Rails and Svelte.
 Currently working on the [Shitcoin Society](https://www.shitcoinsociety.com), an open-source crypto trading platform.
-You can follow its development [on YouTube](https://www.youtube.com/@BuhrmiProggt/streams).

 ### Open source tools